-In order to cater for the requirements of the profession, we offer two programme variants:
+In order to cater for the requirements of the profession, we offer two possible training scenarios for both programmes:

-- MACITS - 2 languages: Students train to work from two foreign languages into their mother tongue.
-For example, if your mother tongue is English, you might work from French and German into English.
-More information on modules and timetables.
+- Two-languages (ACC): students train to interpret from two foreign languages (C languages) into English (A language) only.
+For example, you might work from French and German or from Spanish and Portuguese into English.

-- MACITS - Bidirectional: Students train to work both ways between one foreign language and their mother tongue.
-For example, if your mother tongue is Chinese, you would work from English into Chinese and from Chinese into English.
-More information on modules and timetables.
+- Bidirectional (AB): students train to interpret both ways between one foreign language and English.
+For example, you might work from English into Chinese and from Chinese into English, or both ways between Italian and English.

-Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is as challenging as it is rewarding.
+Training as an interpreter provides you with the opportunity to develop your language skills in a professional context and embark on a career that is very competitive and extremely rewarding.

-All of our interpreting programmes - MA Conference Interpreting & Translation Studies (MACITS) and PG Diploma Conference Interpreting (PGDCI) - are designed to enable you to acquire advanced interpreting skills which you can apply in a professional capacity.
+Both our interpreting programmes are designed to enable you to acquire advanced interpreting skills which you can apply in a professional capacity.

 How is the programme distinctive?

-The Centre has designed a number of elective modules that are led by research and respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, technical writing, an introduction to translation technologies and an introduction to audiovisual translation.
-You may also take electives offered by other sections of the School of Modern Languages, by the Language Centre or by other faculties.
+Elective modules: In addition to the research and professional practice-led compulsory modules, there are a number of elective modules led by research that respond to the concerns of the translation industry, dealing with machine translation, the uses of corpora, writing for professional purposes, and an introduction to audiovisual translation or to computer-assisted translation (CAT).
+Non-native speakers of English have modules such as English for Professional Purposes specifically tailored to their needs.
+You may also take electives offered by other sections of the School of Languages, Cultures and Societies, by the Language Centre or by other faculties.

-Many of our interpreting graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies (SDL, thebigword).
-The outcome for graduates is high employability: 4 out of 9 available posts in the EU's July 2007 recruitment round.
+The interpreting programmes provide students with transferable skills which can be applied in other environments.
+Our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies.

 For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.